wedkarz02/filmweb-csv/README.md

 5. Select the row with ```v1/``` as the Name.
 6. Make sure you are in ```Headers``` tab and scroll down to the ```Request Headers``` section.
 7. Find the ```Cookie``` parameter and copy it's value (without the *Cookie:* part, just the value).
 It will likely be very long, make sure it's all there.

+I haven't found an easier way of authenticating.
+I will automate this process if they decide to release the API officially in the future.

 ### Setting up the enviroment